ardatan/graphql-tools/README.md

 const schema = `
 type Author {
-  id: Int! # the ! means that every author object _must_ have an id
+  id: ID! # the ! means that every author object _must_ have an id
   firstName: String
   lastName: String
   posts: [Post] # the list of Posts by this author
 }

 type Post {
-  id: Int!
+  id: ID!
   title: String
   author: Author
   votes: Int